Checking on your Retirement Savings Plans: Are you Maxing Out Your Contributions?

 Senior Financial Advisor

-The 2020 employee contribution limits are $19,500.
-As an added bonus, if you are at least 50 years of age, you can contribute an extra $6,500 on top of this as part of an annual “catch-up contribution.”
-Your paystub should tell you your year-to-date contributions, so you can evaluate if you will have maxed out your contributions by the end of the year.
-If you have not, can you increase your contributions for the last quarter to do so?
+In 2023, the contribution limit for anyone under 50 was $22,500.
+The 2024 employee contribution limit is $23,000.
+As a bonus, if you are at least 50 years of age, you can contribute an extra $7,500 on top of this as part of an annual “catch-up contribution.”
+Your paystub should tell you your year-to-date contributions so you can evaluate if you will have maxed out your contributions by the end of the year.
+If you have not already, consider increasing your contributions to account for this year’s $500 increase in the maximum allowed contribution before the last quarter.

 Why max out contributions?

 Saving for retirement is so important.
-If you don’t have the ability within your cash flow to max out your contributions, can you increase your contributions at all?
+If you do not have the ability within your cash flow to max out your contributions, consider adjusting your budget elsewhere to allow you to increase your contributions.
 Any increase to your savings will have an impact, especially with the power of compounding interest.
-The earlier you can start saving the better, even for small business owners.
-See chart below for illustrative example on the power of compounding interest, and the benefits of saving as early as you can.
+The earlier you can start saving the better.
+See the chart below for an illustrative example on the power of compounding interest and the benefits of saving as early as you can.

 If you have additional money, you may be able to save towards retirement with these other mechanisms:

-If you have any questions at all regarding your investments and elections, please don’t hesitate to reach out to Modera.
+If you have any questions at all regarding your investments and elections, please do not hesitate to reach out to Modera.
 We are happy to help.

 Modera Wealth Management, LLC (“Modera”) is an SEC registered investment adviser.
 SEC registration does not imply any level of skill or training.
 Modera may only transact business in those states in which it is notice filed or qualifies for an exemption or exclusion from notice filing requirements.
 For information pertaining to Modera’s registration status, its fees and services please contact Modera or refer to the Investment Adviser Public Disclosure Web site (www.adviserinfo.sec.gov) for a copy of our Disclosure Brochure which appears as Part 2A of Form ADV.
 Please read the Disclosure Brochure carefully before you invest or send money.